 Issues of constructing borders and crossing boundaries run through each of the three program areas.
 Canon formation, for instance, establishes, maintains, and challenges lines between authoritative or authentic articles and their unrecognized counterparts.
 Technologies such as printing cut through barriers for local communities of practitioners by giving people in apparently remote places and times access to religious knowledge in a convenient and affordable medium.
 And classifying articles in terms of either texts or images determines, at least in part, the ways we analyze their impact.

-Each of these three research programs is supported by five clusters (in total of 15 clusters).
+Each of these three research programs is supported by five clusters (a total of 15 clusters).